Side Menu ☰

 We are happy to facilitate access to your records.
 We can provide informal access through your doctor or other practitioner.
 Just ask to see your recent notes (less than 40 days old) and they will discuss them with you.

 We can provide you with copies of your information too if you make a formal request:

 Request access to your health records (opens DOC)

-Please fully complete the form and send it, along with the standard access fee of £10.00 in the form of a cheque made payable to ‘CNWL NHS Foundation Trust’, and acceptable proof of identity (as listed on the form), to the site at which you had your most recent appointment, or to the address below if you are unsure:
+Please fully complete the form and send it, along with acceptable proof of identity (as listed on the form), to the site at which you had your most recent appointment, or to the address below if you are unsure:

 Central and North West London NHS Foundation Trust

-On receipt of your completed request, proof of identity and access fee, we will commence the process of dealing with your request; this process will normally take between 21 and 40 days.
+On receipt of your completed request, and proof of identity, we will commence the process of dealing with your request; this process will normally take up to one month.

 Before health records can be viewed or released there are a number of processes that we are legally obliged to follow under the Data Protection (Subject Access Modification) (Health) Order 2000.
 This includes reviewing the notes for any information that may cause serious harm and any third party information.

-If you need more information or have any questions, please contact the Data Protection Officer: telephone 020 3214 5852 or email firstname.lastname@example.org
+If you need more information or have any questions, please contact the Senior Information Governance Officer on email firstname.lastname@example.org

 How do I complain about the contents of my records?